BS1125/CMAverse/README.md

 Practical guidance for conducting mediation analysis with multiple mediators using inverse odds ratio weighting (2015).
 American Journal of Epidemiology.
 181(5): 349 - 356.

-VanderWeele TJ.
-Marginal structural models for the estimation of direct and indirect effects (2009).
-Epidemiology.
-20(1): 18 - 26.

 VanderWeele TJ, Tchetgen Tchetgen EJ (2017).
 Mediation analysis with time varying exposures and mediators.
 Journal of the Royal Statistical